 This is where the difference between Estepona and Marbella is most significant.

 Estepona runs at approximately 60–70% of Marbella's price level for comparable quality.
 Over a week-long holiday the difference is substantial — potentially €500–800 per couple.
+The saving starts on arrival: a transfer from Malaga Airport to Estepona costs significantly less than the equivalent taxi to Marbella's Golden Mile hotels.

 Families